ForeverAndEverTeam/fae-mod/README.md

 Please report bugs on our [issues](https://github.com/ForeverAndEverTeam/fae-mod/issues) page.
 Please be as detailed as possible when reporting, to make our lives easier when fixing.

+## CLOUD STORAGE
+Please ensure you run the mod from LOCAL storage.
+Running the mod from locations such as OneDrive cause bugs that we can't fix.

 <details>
   <summary>NEW CREDITS</summary>